Klonopin Abuse & Addiction: Symptoms, Overdose Risk, & Treatment

 It is easy for people to become physically and psychologically dependent on Klonopin and other benzodiazepines to treat their symptoms.
 Many people who take these medications, especially for anxiety or insomnia, may feel like they cannot function without the medication.
 Other people who may have a predisposition for addiction to substances anyway may begin to abuse these drugs when they are exposed to them through a prescription or through social drug abuse.

 Physical dependence develops within two weeks of regular consumption even when the person is taking the drug as prescribed by their doctor.
-People who take benzodiazepines like Klonopin for longer than two weeks are at an increased risk of experiencing withdrawal symptoms even if they are not addicted to the drugs.
+People who take benzodiazepines like Ativan or Klonopin for longer than two weeks are at an increased risk of experiencing withdrawal symptoms even if they are not addicted to the drugs.

 Klonopin has a long half-life, so the drug’s effects can last for several hours.
 Unlike some other long-lasting medications though, Klonopin’s effects begin almost immediately after it is consumed.
 This makes it very dangerous for people who may struggle with addiction.